Benign Overfitting in Time Series Linear Models with Over-Parameterization: Non-asymptotic risk analysis

-with probability at least $1-\delta-c\exp(-n/c)$. \end{theorem} The upper bound is composed of two elements: the first term bounds the bias part of the risk, and the second term represents the variance.
-We will describe a way to derive this bound in Section \ref{sec:proof_outline_homo}.
+The upper bound is composed of two elements: the first term bounds the bias part of the risk, and the second term represents the variance.
+We will describe a way to derive this bound in Section \ref{sec:derivation}.

-An important implication of this theorem is that the temporal dependence affects a variance part of the upper bound.
-Let us compare our results with the bound for i.i.d. sub-Gaussian settings: a combination of \citet{bartlett2020benign} and \citet{Tsigler2020} gives an upper bound
+An important implication of this theorem is that the effect of temporal dependence structures on benign overfitting is negligible under the coherence of temporal covariance matrices.
+Let us compare our results with the bound for i.i.d. sub-Gaussian settings: a combination of \citet{bartlett2020benign} and \citet{tsigler2023benign} gives an upper bound as